cppcoffee/netguard/README.md

 ### Run knock tool

-On client site, Using `netguard-tool` to send knock packets:
+On client site, Using `netguard-tool` to send TCP port knock packets.

+The following command sends a knock packet to unlock TCP port 10022:

 ```shell
 $ sudo ./netguard-tool auth --server 45.76.195.141 --protocol=tcp --unlock 10022 --key=./rsa_key
 ```

+If want to unlock a UDP port, use `--protocol=udp`。

 ### Example